 Unless you are a avid fisherman you probably have not had to much to do with trout.
 It is a fish that I feel is under used and under rated.

 Generally, smoked trout it the most popular and most delicious way to cook your trout.
-It is a delicate fish that doesn't need to much to bring out its natural flavours and texture.
+It is a delicate fish that doesn't need to much to bring out its natural flavors and texture.

 Smoked Trout Recipe

 Trout is a fish that can very easily be overpowered.
 You really don't need to add many ingredients to come away with a delicious meal, this simple smoked trout recipe adds just the right amount of flavour to enhance the beautiful natural flavour of the fish.